-King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with them in December 2005.
-Program fee revenues recognized from this upfront fee were \$3.6 for both of the three months ended March 31, 2009 and 2008.
+In 2005, King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with them.
+Program fee revenues recognized from this upfront fee were \$3.6 million for each of the three months ended June 30, 2009 and 2008 and \$7.2 million for each of the six months ended June 30, 2009 and 2008.
 We expect to recognize the remainder of the program fee ratably over our estimate of the development period under the strategic alliance with King.
 We currently estimate the development period for all four expected drug candidates to extend through September 2014.